Everything Starts with an 'E': Promotion and release

 "Everything Starts with an 'E was originally released on 31 July 1989, and peaked at number 69 on the UK Singles Chart, leaving the top 75 chart after only one week.
-However, the single was re-released less than a year later, on 5 March 1990, and climbed to number 15 on the UK chart.
+The single was re-released on 5 March 1990, and climbed to number 15 on the UK chart.
 It remained in the chart for eight weeks, making it the longest chart running for the band.

 A music video was made for the song after the song cracked the top 20.
 Despite this, the band were not allowed on Top of the Pops to promote it, and the song was not broadcast at the time on music video channels.
 It features MC Kinky rapping to the song as well as Marc Massive and George Long dancing alongside her.

 When the song achieved mainstream success, MC Kinky didn't have a manager or an agent, and as such received many calls to her landline requesting that she perform somewhere.
 These performances often took place in obscure locations off the M25 motorway around London, at acid house raves with "hundreds of thousands" of attendees.
 She recalled that she often had to curl her hair in the car and put on reflective clothing inside pub toilets, and that "when the screechy guitar on 'Everything ... ' began, the crowd would roar like a football stadium."
 Once she had performed, she used to start dancing inside the crowd, during which she would find herself bombarded with people claiming that she had changed their lives.